smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

-Deploys a new ERC-677 token contract and transfers ownership to a Safe multisig wallet.
-This task allows you to deploy a "standard" token or a token with CCIP administrative functionalities, and then assign ownership to the Safe account.
+Deploys a new ERC-20 token contract and transfers ownership to a Safe multisig wallet.
+This task allows you to deploy a "standard" token with CCIP administrative functionalities, and then assign ownership to the Safe account.

 #### Usage